CIO Breakfast Gallery

 (Adjacent to the Blackwell Inn on the Ohio State campus)

-Please join us in this opening session of 2017 where you will not only expand your own sense of the technologically possible but also learn more about this massive undertaking.
-In addition, we will begin to explore how these opportunities can also extend to you and your own enterprises.
+Please join us in this second session of 2017 where you will not only expand your own sense of the technologically possible, but also learn more about this massive undertaking, as well as begin to explore how these opportunities can also extend to you and your own enterprises.

 The CIO Solutions Gallery™ series is an ongoing nationally acclaimed forum where senior IT leaders and their business peers come together in a comfortable setting to share their experiences and insights, as well as collectively and collaboratively attack common issues.
 Uniquely organized around peer learning, this provocative program has received high praise among participating CIOs and other senior executives in the technology and/or operations leadership community.
 It helps to build an improved and creative personal network of peers and executives devoted to sharing best practices, renewing their skills on an ongoing basis, and raising the level of technical literacy and effectiveness within their organizations.